 Consider ventilating key areas of your home with a mechanical ventilator.
 Heat-recovery ventilators (HRVs) use intake and exhaust fans for balanced airflow.
 Air ducts and vents are installed in areas you need fresh air the most.
 Moreover, HRVs use a heat-exchange core to efficiently pre-condition fresh air intake.

-If you would like a ventilation assessment of your San Diego home’s needs, contact Sherlock Heating & Air Conditioning today.
+If you would like a ventilation assessment of your San Diego home’s needs, contact Sherlock Plumbing, Heating & Air today.